cbeneke/hcloud-fip-controller/docs/configuration.md

 * NAMESPACE
 Namespace the pod is running in.
 Should be invoked via fieldRef to metadata.namespace

-* POD_LABEL_SELECTOR, *default:* hcloud-fipcontroller
+* POD_LABEL_SELECTOR
-This variable should not be changed, unless the default label in the fip-controller deployment cannot be used for some reason.
 Labels selector to find deployment pods with.
-This must be the same value as used in the deployment.
-More infos about labels selectors can be found [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)
+When this field is empty, the fip-controller will use all labels on its own pod.
+This is the intended behaviour in most cases.
 When the fip-controller deployment has no labels, no pods will be found and the fip-controller will look for ips in nodes instead.

 * POD_NAME